jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### GB 52 Arrangements involving residential land: companies’ shares
 When this section applies
 (1) This section applies when—
-  (a) a company owns residential land directly or indirectly for which the relevant date in sections CB 6A(1)﻿(a) or (b) (Disposal within 2 years: bright-line test for residential land) is within 2 years of a disposal of shares that paragraph (c) of this section applies to (company residential land); and
+  (a) a company owns residential land directly or indirectly for which the relevant date in section CB 6A(1)﻿(a) or (b) (Disposal within 5 years: bright-line test for residential land) is within 5 years of a disposal of shares that paragraph (c) of this section applies to (company residential land); and
   (b) residential land owned directly or indirectly by the company makes up 50% or more, by market value, of the assets of the company; and
   (c) 50% or more of the shares in the company, by market value, are disposed of within a 12-month period, with a purpose or effect of defeating the intent and application of section CB 6A.
 Disposal at cost, reacquisition at market